connxio/docs/docs/integrations/adapters/inbound/rest.md

 This variable can be used in the URI, body or header-value.
 Example of variable used in URI: http://example.com/api/getStuff?FromDate={date.UseDateTimeDelta(1980-01-01T08:00:00.00).SetCstZone(Central Europe Standard Time) | date: dd.MM.yyyy HH.mm.ss | error: fallback 2023-02-02T08:00:00.00}&ToDate={date.SetCstZone(Central Europe Standard Time)}

+## Extending Logging

+Connxio will add an `InterchangeId` header to the intake request to facilitate for continued transactional logging on the sender side if applicable.

 ## Retry

-Since CX reaches out and picks up files when using the Rest inbound adapter, retry is handled by the CX framework.
+Since Connxio reaches out and picks up files when using the Rest inbound adapter, retry is handled by the Connxio framework.
 If a fault happens when the polling interval hits, the integration will be marked for execution at the next interval, which is after 60 seconds.
-This means that even if you have the polling interval set to trigger hourly or event daily, CX will try to execute the configuration every minute util it succeeds.
-This does not happen if the message is already picked up however since CX cant be sure the message is possible to requeue on the external message.
+This means that even if you have the polling interval set to trigger hourly or event daily, Connxio will try to execute the configuration every minute util it succeeds.
+This does not happen if the message is already picked up however since Connxio cant be sure the message is possible to requeue on the external message.
 The message will then be sent to catastrophic retry as described in the [Retry Page](/integrations/retry).